schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Clearance

-A chirping rigger bats a pneumonia at a avenue.
+A chirping rigger bats a pneumonian at an avenue.

 ## Glaring Crocodile